-• That both the Pupil and parents/carers are made aware of the Behaviour Support Plan and what strategies will be used to deal with antisocial behaviour and promote prosocial behaviour.
-This includes de-escalation techniques and the use of Physical Interventions, where necessary (see Reducing the need for Restrictive Interventions).

-The Curriculum and Learning (readiness to learn, quality first teaching to ensure engagement)
+- That both the Pupil and parents/carers are made aware of the Behaviour Support Plan and what strategies will be used to deal with antisocial behaviour and promote prosocial behaviour.
+This includes de-escalation techniques and the use of Physical Interventions, where necessary. - The Curriculum and Learning (readiness to learn, quality first teaching to ensure engagement)